-State highway system sizes range from approximately 1,000 miles in Hawaii to more than 80,000 miles each in Texas and North Carolina.
+State highway system range in size from approximately 1,000 miles in Hawaii's state system to more than 80,000 miles each in Texas and North Carolina.
 States with larger geographic areas and larger populations tend to have larger systems.
-Some states, such as North Carolina, maintain all of their roads on the state level, except for subdivision (roads in local housing subdivisions) and other local roads.
-The amount of state-controlled highway mileage and number of state highway agency miles are not included directly in the state-by-state rankings, which evens the playing field by using per-mile data.
-They are included in this report as background information and are used to weight the financial data.
+Some states, such as North Carolina, maintain nearly all of their roads on the state level, except for subdivision (roads in local housing subdivisions) and other local roads.
+The amount of state-controlled highway mileage and the number of state highway agency miles are not included directly in the state-by-state rankings, which evens the playing field by using per-mile data.
+The system sizes are included in this report as background information and are used to weight the financial data.